- Lhyfe delivered three tonnes of green hydrogen to Valencia in three weeks.

 Future Projects

-Lhyfe is working on several projects in Spain, including a 15 MW facility in Vallmoll, Tarragona, set to produce up to 5 tonnes of green hydrogen daily by 2027.
-This project has been selected for a €14 million grant under the H2 Pioneros program, aiming to decarbonize industrial and mobility sectors.
+Lhyfe is working on a 15 MW project in Vallmoll, Spain, set to produce up to 5 tonnes of green hydrogen daily by 2027.
+This project has been selected under the H2 Pioneros programme and received a €14 million grant from the Spanish government.
+The initiative aims to decarbonise industrial uses, particularly in the chemicals sector, and support mobility applications.